In what way does my ID and proof of funds have anything to do with my conveyancing in Acocks Green? Is this really warranted?

-I happen to be the sole beneficiary of my late grandmother’s will and I have everything in my name now, including the house in Acocks Green.
-The Acocks Green property was put into my name in November.
-I want to move.
-I do know about the CML six month 'rule', meaning my property ownership may be considered the same way as though I had purchased the property in November.
+I happen to be the sole beneficiary of my late father’s will and I have everything in my name alone, including the my former home in Acocks Green.
+The Acocks Green property was put into my name in March.
+I now wish to sell up.
+I understand that there is a CML six month 'rule', which means that my proprietorship could be considered the same way as though I had purchased the house in March.
 Is the property unsalable for six months?

-The CML handbook instructs solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-By the strict wording you could be caught by that.
-Some mortgage companies would take a practical view as this obligation chiefly exists to capture the purchase and immediately sell or the quick reselling of property.
+The CML handbook obliges solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+By the strict wording you could be affected by that. many mortgage companies would take a pragmatic view as this provision is principally there to identify subsales or the flipping of properties.

 is it true that all Acocks Green solicitors on the Leeds Building Society conveyancing panel are regulated by the Solicitors Regulatory Authority?